TOP-Nav: Legged Navigation Integrating Terrain, Obstacle and Proprioception Estimation: Method

 \subsection{Online Terrain traversability Corrections}

-{Through the seamless integration of vision and proprioception, we provide online corrections for the vision-based traversability estimation $\bm{M}_{T_O}$ without additional training (Fig. \ref{terrainEst})}.
-This enables the robot with terrain awareness beyond the limitations of the collected data $\bm{D}_\textrm{terrain}$.
+Through the seamless integration of vision and proprioception, we provide online corrections for the vision-based traversability estimation $\bm{M}_{T_O}$ without additional training (Fig. \ref{estimator}(a)).
+This enables the robot to terrain awareness beyond the limitations of the collected data $\bm{D}_\textrm{terrain}$.

-We address the mechanism by which the robot recalls the traversability of a terrain once it has been seen and traversed within the navigation process.
-With the robot location $(x_\textrm{base},y_\textrm{base})$, we record a duration of $1s$ proprioception advice to indicate the terrain traversability at the robot location:
+We address the mechanism by which the robot recalls the traversability of terrain once it has been seen and traversed within the navigation process.
+With the robot location $(x_\textrm{base},y_\textrm{base})$, we record a duration of $1s$ proprioception advice to indicate the terrain traversability cost at the robot location:

 Besides $\bm{T}_P(x_\textrm{base},y_\textrm{base})$, we can access a latent feature $\bm{L}(x_\textrm{base}, y_\textrm{base})$ extracted by the classifier ${\pi_{\textrm{terrain}}}$ when the same patch was observed a few steps ago, we record both $\bm{T}_P$ and $\bm{L}$ at location $(x_\textrm{base},y_\textrm{base})$ into an experienced list $\bm{P}_e$.
 Now given a new observation at location $(x_o,y_o)$, We can find a traversed and seen patch $(x_r,y_r)$ that looks closest to $(x_o, y_o)$ based on cosine similarity: